-If you haven’t already read about Elaine Shallcross aka ShuvitCancer a 68 years young woman who has been diagnosed with cancer.
-She has set out to do a shuvit on a skateboard and she had previously never stood on a skateboard before.
-She’s training right now to learn a shuvit before her set deadline of 10th July 2020.
-During her time spent learning until 10th July she will be raising money for cancer research!
-Click HERE to donate and read her story below.
+Elaine Shallcross aka ShuvitCancer a 68 years young woman who was diagnosed with cancer set out to do a shuvit on a skateboard and she had previously never stood on a skateboard before.
+She wanted to learn a shuvit before her set deadline of 10th July 2020 but sadly Elaine passed away in June 2020.
+All of our thoughts are with Elaine’s family during this hard time and we are all truly heartbroken.
+During her time spent learning to shuvit she was raising money for cancer research… you can still donate by clicking HERE.
+To remember Elaine the 10th July will now be official ‘World Shuvit Cancer Day‘.
+If you hadn’t heard of Elaine you can read her story below:

 “I am a wife, a mum, a nana and I have breast cancer.
 After my diagnosis in 2018 I learned that one in eight women will go on to develop breast cancer in their lifetime, a disease having a huge and devastating impact on the women themselves and their families and friends.